 Zoom is a convenient app for online conferences and screen sharing is one of its essential features.
-However, many users complain Zoom share screen isn’t working from time to time, which either gives an error code 105035 or causes a black screen.
+However, many users complain Zoom share screen isn’t working from time to time, either giving an error code 105035 or causing a black screen.
 If you’re facing the same problem, here are 4 simple fixes to help you out.

 Fixes to try:

 You don’t need to try them all; just work your way down the list until you find the one that does the trick.